MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Where can users search for users and user profile properties currently supported in Delve?

-Users can search for people in the modern search experience in Microsoft365.com, Office.com and SharePoint.
+Users can search for people in the modern search experience in Microsoft365.com, Office.com, and SharePoint.
 Classic search will continue to work as before and clicks on people results that today link to Delve will redirect to modern search profile page on Microsoft365.com.

 Note that people are presented in multiple ways in modern search.
 Clicks on a people result in the “all” vertical will take the user to the modern search profile experience.
 Clicks on people results in the people vertical will open the large profile card.
 Both experiences will include properties that today are surfaced in Delve.

 ## Custom people search solutions

 If your tenant depends on custom solutions for people search it should continue to work as before.
-They are built on services powering Delve and not on the Delve experience itself.
-One common third party solution in use is the PnP Modern Search app.
+They're built on services powering Delve and not on the Delve experience itself.
+One common third-party solution in use is the PnP Modern Search app.
 This particular app allows administrators to create custom search based experiences based on SharePoint web parts.
 It is easy to configure people results to support opening profile cards on hover and click.
 It is also possible to include links to Delve profiles and the legacy SharePoint profile (person.aspx/personimmersive.aspx).
 These links will continue to work as users will be redirected to the modern search profile page in Microsoft365.com.

 ## Properties not supported by the new edit experience